-International Extension Travel Programs
+International Extension Group Travel Programs

 The international extension travel programs are organized and led by on-campus Extension specialists and targeted at Indiana residents and professionals.
 The purpose of these programs is to provide a hands-on learning experience while incorporating the value of an international opportunity.